Thant198/ICT105-STT-MVP/docs/customer-questions.md

 # Customer Discovery Questions

-Project: Campus Life - Student Project Management System
+## Project Title

-Target Respondents:
+## Target Respondent
-- Students
-- Club Members
-- Event Organizers
-- Lecturers

-Questions:
+## Consent and Context
+1. May we ask you a few questions for our ICT105 course project?
+2. Your participation is voluntary.
+We will not collect unnecessary personal data.
+Is it okay if we take notes?

+## Recent Experience
-1. Tell me about the last time you participated in a campus project or event.
+3. Tell us about the last time you missed an important project update, announcement, or deadline.

-2. How do you usually receive information about campus activities?

-3. Have you ever missed an important campus announcement?
-What happened?

-4. What difficulties do you face when managing student projects?
+4. What were you trying to do at that time?
+5. What happened from start to finish?

+## Current Workaround
-5. How do you currently communicate with project team members?
+6. How do you currently keep track of project tasks, deadlines, and announcements?

-6. What tools or platforms do you use to track project progress?
+7. What tools, apps, people, or methods do you currently use?

-7. Have you ever forgotten a project deadline?
-What was the consequence?

-8. How do you register for campus events?
+8. What is difficult, slow, confusing, risky, or frustrating about the current method?

+## Pain Severity and Consequence
-9. What challenges do you experience during event registration?
+9. How often do you miss important project information or deadlines?

-10. If these problems are not solved, how do they affect your academic or campus life?
+10. How serious is this problem on a scale of 1–5?
+Why?
+11. What happens if this problem is not solved?

+## Closing
+12. Is there anything else we should understand about how students manage projects and deadlines?
+13. May we use your anonymized response as part of our course project evidence?